Skip to main content

 Academic

 An academic deconstruction of the ERISA-wellness program interface reveals a complex interplay between statutory definitions, regulatory interpretations, and judicial precedent.
 The central analytical challenge lies in the capacious definition of a “group health plan” under ERISA § 733(a)(1).
-This section defines a group as an employee welfare benefit plan to the extent that the plan provides medical care.
+This section defines a group health plan as an employee welfare benefit plan to the extent that the plan provides medical care.

 The term “medical care,” as defined in the statute, includes amounts paid for “the diagnosis, cure, mitigation, treatment, or prevention of disease.”
 This definition’s breadth creates a gravitational pull that draws many wellness initiatives into ERISA’s orbit.
 The critical inquiry, therefore, shifts from a simple checklist of services to a more nuanced analysis of a program’s functional purpose and its integration with the employer’s broader benefits strategy.